Howrah Bridge (1958 film)

 Howrah Bridge is a 1958 Indian Hindi-language crime thriller film directed by Shakti Samanta.
 The music for the film was composed by O. P. Nayyar.
-The plot focuses on Prem Kumar (played by Ashok Kumar), a businessman from Rangoon, who travels to Calcutta to try and track down his brother's murderers.
+The plot focuses on Prem Kumar (played by Ashok Kumar), a businessman from Rangoon, who travels to Calcutta to try to track down his brother's murderers.
 Madhubala stars as Edna, a cabaret dancer, in one of her most popular roles.

 Howrah Bridge was a major critical and commercial success upon its release and has become a cult film over years.
 It has been specially noted for its soundtrack, which consists the chartbusters "Mera Naam Chin Chin Chu" and "Aaiye Meherbaan".
 The former was re-used in the 1988 film Salaam Bombay!.

 Plot

 Prem Kumar (Ashok Kumar) and his elder brother Madan (Chaman Puri) are looking after a successful business of their father in Rangoon.
 But Madan suddenly disappears with the family heirloom, a dragon embedded with precious stones and reaches Calcutta to sell it off.
 He falls prey to the designs of a few smugglers and pays with his life.
 Prem's father urges him to get back the heirloom and Prem in disguise of Rakesh comes to Calcutta from Rangoon.
 There he meets his father's trusted tangewala Shyamu (Om Prakash) who takes him to a hotel run by John Chang (Madan Puri) but then he is swiftly taken over by the seductress Edna (Madhubala) to her uncle Joe's (Dhumal) hotel, where he is looked after by her.
 Edna falls for him and reveals that her uncle, John Chang and their friend Pyarelal (K. N. Singh) are into illegal business.
 Having got a clue from Edna, Prem chases the culprits until finally he is framed by Pyarelal in the murder of John Chang.

 Ultimately Prem gets his heirloom and his love and now wife Edna.